-In addition to providing specific language techniques and cultural information, ICC classes provide an opportunity for language practice and feedback (crucial to the development of a second language).
-As such, our workshops and seminars function much like "studio classes" or "labs", so many students have found it useful to attend sessions multiple times.
+ICC classes provide an opportunity for language practice and feedback, which is crucial to the development of a second language.
+Our workshops and seminars function much like studio classes or labs.

 WorkshopsWorkshops meet twice a week, one and a half hours per session, in two to six week modules.

 (note: can be taken either for pass-fail credit, 99-452, or as an ICC non-credit workshop)

 Become aware of key aspects of teaching fluency, better understand the US classroom, and have frequent opportunities to practice these skills.
 Students will also have the chance to teach a mini-lesson and then meet with the instructor for feedback and coaching.

 Fluency for Presentations

 Practice academic language, and develop presenting skills in audience awareness, organization and pronunciation.
 Students practice in small group mini-talks and a final videotaped presentation, then meet individually with the instructor for coaching.
 (4 weeks, 12 hours total)

 Speaking & Listening

 SeminarsSeminars are one-time sessions that meet for 90 minutes.